 The initial response to CHOP is often good, but the overall effectiveness of CHOP and other chemotherapy regimens has largely been inadequate.
 Although many individuals initially experience a remission, most will eventually experience a relapse.

 Researchers are studying a variety of medications and procedures for the treatment of individuals with AITL.
-Of particular interesting are drugs and other strategies to inhibit anigogenesis or to inhibit certain actions of the immune system.
+Of particular interest are drugs and other strategies to inhibit angiogenesis or to inhibit certain actions of the immune system.
 Standard chemotherapeutic agents to treat cancer in combination with therapies that have an effect on the immune system (immunomodulators) to treat dysfunction of the immune system are also being studied.
-High-dose chemotherapy along with autologous stem cell transplantation may have a role in treating AITL in some cases.

 The use of interferon alfa in association with or following chemotherapy is also under evaluation, such as for individuals who have had insufficient response to standard therapies.
 Interferons are proteins that are naturally produced by the body in response to certain infections, the presence of cancer cells, or other stimuli.
 Interferon alfa may also be produced artificially in the laboratory for the purposes of immunotherapy.